Contributing to envresolve¶

 Optional integration tests against real Azure Key Vault infrastructure.
 Run these tests to validate changes that affect Azure SDK integration or provider implementations.

-Note: Live tests automatically skip when environment variables are not set (ENVRESOLVE_LIVE_KEY_VAULT_NAME
+Note: Live tests automatically skip when environment variables are not set (ENVRESOLVE_LIVE_KEY_VAULT_NAME, etc.), so they won't interfere with normal development.

 One-Time Setup¶